 - Videos may NOT be used in review of runs when a grievance is filed.
 This does not limit the use of videos in the review of other conduct or activity that is the subject of a grievance.

 - Unless otherwise specifically provided in these rules, all grievances will be handled according to the procedures set forth in this Section C. Unless otherwise specifically stated in a particular subsection, the process for handling both protests and complaints shall be the same.

-- The President shall refer a properly filed grievance to the HA Disciplinary Committee.
+- The President shall refer a properly filed grievance to the HA Grievance Committee.
 The President has the authority to appoint additional members to the committee from the HA membership or BOD.
 Committee members must be members of the HA in good standing.

-- The Disciplinary Committee shall initiate review of the protest or complaint within 14 days of receipt of the grievance from the President.
+- The Grievance Committee shall initiate review of the protest or complaint within 14 days of receipt of the grievance from the President.
 The committee shall promptly notify the parties that they may be heard, in person or by counsel, and may present evidence in their own behalf and refute evidence offered against them.
 This may be done through the course of the investigation as outlined in paragraph 5, and it is acceptable for the committee or its investigators to meet with the parties by means of a telephone conference call, followed by a written report or recorded statement.

-- The Disciplinary Committee may delegate two or more members to be the primary investigators of any grievance.
+- The Grievance Committee may delegate two or more members to be the primary investigators of any grievance.
 The committee shall develop and follow a protocol for the review of all grievances.
 Such protocol must include the following: